zeynepandsoy/Flask-Traffic-Web-App/README.md

 The result() function is responsible for displaying summary statistics for a particular query option (i.e., dropdown value).
 It first replaces any underscores in the query option with spaces, then queries the database for all rows that have the specified column value.
 It computes basic summary statistics -average, minimum, maximum- on traffic volume column based on the chosen option and displays the category of the option (e.g., "moderate" or "relatively high").

-### API Endpoint
+## API Endpoint

-The app provides an API endpoint that enables users to retrieve/access data from the database in JSON format.
+The app provides an API endpoint that enables users to retrieve/access data from the [SQLite database](https://pythonbasics.org/flask-sqlite/) in JSON format.
 Users can query the data with different filters or parameters, the data is then serialized with [Flask-Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/) using a QuerySchema and returned as a JSON response.
 To use the API endpoint, make a GET request to get_all_data route with enpoint `/data/` with the desired query parameters.

 **Querying the API Endpoint**